THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 An explanation of its meaning

 K J Cronin

 Introduction to the Explanation and Diagram

 In the Explanation I have taken as true a number of theological, cosmogonic, ontological and epistemological premises, all of which are well attested in Judaism even if not universally agreed upon.
-These are the primary premises upon which the Explanation is based, and upon which its validity stands.
+These are the primary premises upon which the Explanation is based and upon which its validity stands.
 They feature most prominently in the earlier passages, but are found in various places throughout.
 Each passage reaches an interim conclusion that is separated and in bold type and which may feature thereafter as a premise in its own right.
-A summary of the Explanation, comprised mostly of these interim conclusions, follows on the completed Explanation.
-The purpose of the Summary is to assist in understanding the Explanation, and in confirming its validity, and to serve as a companion to the Diagram, which is described below.
+A summary of the Explanation that is comprised mostly of these interim conclusions follows on the completed Explanation.
+The purpose of the Summary is to assist in understanding the Explanation and in confirming its validity, and to serve as a companion to the Diagram, which is described below.

 The Explanation is certainly an appeal to faith, because Mosaic Monotheism (i.e. the monotheism of Moses) is assumed from the outset, but it is even more so an appeal to reason, and to the reader’s willingness to ponder and imagine ideas that they will not have pondered before.